pplupo/total-commander-plantuml-lister/README.md

 ## Data handling

-All rendering happens locally via Java and `plantuml.jar`; the plugin does not perform any network requests.
+renderer=java: All rendering happens locally via Java and `plantuml.jar`; the plugin does not perform any network requests. renderer=web: The plugin sends your diagram to [https://www.plantuml.com/plantuml](https://www.plantuml.com/plantuml) for rendering.
+AFAIK, the diagram is not stored anywhere.

 ---